infor-design/enterprise-ng/src/soho/wizard/README.md

 This component provides access from Angular to the SoHoXi `wizard` JQuery control.

-Note: the current SoHo widget is not fullt functional, and provides only the visual header ticks, so this control attempts to provide the minimum functionality to implement a working wizard component.
+Note: the current SoHo widget is not fully functional, and provides only the visual header ticks, so this control attempts to provide the minimum functionality to implement a working wizard component.

 ### Usage

 To add a `wizard` to a component requires adding the module `SohoWizardModule` into the hosting component.
-If you have included the top level SoHo module them this will be included already.
+If you have included the top level SoHo module then this will be included already.

 In the markup for the hosting component add: